reflectoring/reflectoring.github.io/content/blog/2022/2022-08-25-schedule-cron-job-in-node.md

 Cron expression has some special characters like:
 - `*` Asterisk operator this is a wildcard and acts as a placeholder.
 It means a value or always.
 Eg. If the asterisk symbol is in the month field, it means performing these specified tasks every month.
 - `,` The comma operator allows you to specify a list of values for repetition.
-For example, If you have `1, 3, 5` in the `month field`, the task will run on days of `month 1, 3, and 5`.
+Eg. If you have `1, 3, 5` in the `month field`, the task will run on days of `month 1, 3, and 5`.
 - `-` The hyphen operator allows you to specify a range of values.
-If you have 1-5 in the `Day of the week field`, the task will run every weekday (From Monday to Friday).
+Eg. If you have 1-5 in the `Day of the week field`, the task will run every weekday (From Monday to Friday).
 - `/` The slash operator allows you to specify values that will be repeated over a certain interval between them.
-For example, if you have */4 in the Hour field, It means the action will be performed every 4 hours.
+Eg. if you have */4 in the Hour field, It means the action will be performed every 4 hours.

 Each field can have one or more values separated by commas, or a range of values separated by hyphens.

-If you're unsure about manually writing cron syntax, you can, use free tools like [Crontab Generator](https://crontab-generator.org/) or [Crontab.guru](https://crontab.guru/#*_*_*_*_*) to generate the exact time date you want for cron expression.
+If you're unsure about manually writing cron syntax, you can, use free tools like [Crontab Generator](https://crontab-generator.org/) or [Crontab.guru](https://crontab.guru/#*_*_*_*_*) to generate the exact time date you want for your cron expression.

 ####  The Second Argument (Function)
-This is the function or task executed at intervals when the time specified in your cron expression is reached.
+This is the function or task executed at intervals, when the time specified in your cron expression is reached.

 You can do whatever you want in this function.
 You can send an email, make a database backup, or download data.
 This function gets executed when the current system time is the same as the time provided in the first argument.